bitfocus/libltc-wrapper/README.md

 ### getBuffer()

 Returns the audio buffer for the current frame.
 The size of this buffer would be sample_rate / fps.
 So at 48000 khz, 25fps, that would be 1920 bytes of unsigned 8 bit audio.

+# License

+This node module is licensed under the MIT license.
+And [libltc](https://x42.github.io/libltc/) is licensed under the GNU LGPL 3 license, but is included in this project in binary form and dynamically linked.
+So this module _should_ in theory be safe to use in any open source or closed source commercial products.
+I am not a lawyer.
+This must not be construed as legal advice.
+Read more here http://answers.google.com/answers/threadview/id/439136.html